 The use of low-risk fracture classification shall be agreed with the customer.

-Inherent assurance against catastrophic or critical failure from a flaw for metallic parts
+Inherent assurance against catastrophic failure from a flaw for metallic parts

 Remote possibility of significant crack-like defect

 The following criteria shall be met:

 Low-risk fracture items are fabricated from a well-characterized metal, procured in conformance with an aerospace standard or equivalent standard approved by the customer, which is selected from Table 5-1 (Alloys with high resistance to stresscorrosion cracking) of ECSS-Q-ST-70-36 and therefore not sensitive to stress corrosion cracking in environmental conditions addressed by ECSS-Q-ST-70-36.